Shellywell123/PyCrystallography/docs/atomic_structure.md

 ## Lattices

 Lattices are used as a way to map the structure of crystals.
+A Bravais Lattice is on that is constructed from an infinite array of discrete points by a set of discrete translation operations (primitive vectors, `A`,`B`,`C` in the below figures.)
 ```py
 from PyCrystallography import unit_cell
 prim = unit_cell.primitive_cell_2d('square')